marijanasevo/news-homepage/README.md

 ### Optimizations

-Animation could be optimized in case someone tries to tweak by resizing the browser window.
-There is a small animation caused by toggling the class while resizing the window and passing the mobile interface breakpoint. _I like it because it adds the effect that menu changed its form._
+There is a small animation that could be optimized.
+It's caused by toggling the class while resizing the window and passing the mobile interface breakpoint. _I like it because it adds the effect that menu changed its form._

-I talked to a SEO person, and they said older folks might have trouble figuring out hamburger menus or even recognizing it so maybe this animation could be helpful and attract their attention.
+A SEO person told me once that older people might have trouble figuring out hamburger menus or even recognizing it so maybe this animation could be helpful and attract their attention.
+It's not a bug, it's a feature.

 ## Author